Identity Provider

 | Email must match exactly | The email entered during pre-provisioning must match what the IdP or LDAP directory sends, including case. |

-| Roles managed in Access Analyzer | Roles and permissions are set in Access Analyzer, not in your IdP or directory. |
+| Roles managed in Access Analyzer | You set roles and permissions in Access Analyzer, not in your IdP or directory. |

 | Local accounts coexist | The administrator account created at deployment remains a local account and continues to sign in with a password. |